jonahchn/cloud-security/README.md

 # Cloud Security

-Welcome to the Cloud Security repository! 🚀
+Welcome my Cloud Security repository! 🚀

 ## Project Overview 📝

-This repository is dedicated to curating a comprehensive collection of best practices, guidelines, and resources for ensuring the security of your Cloud infrastructure. 💼💻
+This repository is dedicated to curating a comprehensive collection of best practices, guidelines, and resources for ensuring the security Cloud infrastructure. 💼💻

 ## Key Focus Areas 🎯